LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 URL of overview: https://community.modeanalytics.com/sql/tutorial/sql-business-analytics-training/ URL of case study: https://community.modeanalytics.com/sql/tutorial/a-drop-in-user-engagement/

-## My un-ordered list of hypotheses for why there was 'a drop in engagement':
+## My un-ordered list of hypotheses for why there was 'a drop in engagement'
 -Users going on holiday and not using Yammer, hence the drop in engagements.

 -Start of financial year is 1st April, possibly most hiring is done in the first few months of the financial year and so lots of new sign ups